Why Centrism Is Morally Indefensible

 Tim Urban’s new book shows how centrists care more about civility than justice, and hate ‘social justice fundamentalism’ more than plutocracy.

 Tim Urban is a blogger known for his website “Wait But Why,” which mixes (deliberately poor quality) drawings with text to explain subjects from artificial intelligence to procrastination.
 Urban’s blog was quite popular, and he did a TED talk that racked up 50 million views, but six years ago he stopped updating his site to go and work on a book.
 That book, What’s Our Problem?: A Self-Help Book For Societies, has now been published.
 It is over 700 pages long, has been endorsed by Elon Musk, and to hear Urban tell it, writing the book consumed his life.
-What began as another explainer post spiraled into a comprehensive treaty on the nature of human society that aims to conclusively diagnose the ills facing our species and propose remedies.
+What began as another explainer post spiraled into a comprehensive treatise on the nature of human society that aims to conclusively diagnose the ills facing our species and propose remedies.
 Urban, who worked on this from age 35 to age 41, believes he has produced a magnum opus, “a new framework for thinking about our complex political environment,” “a new perspective on the world, on politics, on group dynamics, on how we think and why we believe the things we believe.”

 What did Urban come up with after six years of reflection and research?
 What is the grand new Perspective On Everything that he presents over the course of 121,000 words and 300 of his signature scribbly drawings?
 Well, I don’t think it’s oversimplifying things too much to say that the core idea is that People Should Be More Reasonable, and that we need a sensible centrist politics that rejects the Tribalistic Extremism of both left and right.
 Urban is particularly concerned that leftist movements for social justice are wrecking the foundations of the civilized order.
 If you want to locate him politically, I think Urban roughly shares the viewpoints of Bill Maher and Joe Rogan, both of whom reject left-right labels but spend a lot of time whining about Wokeness.